amper5and/node-google-voice/readme.md

 	* 7 - Gizmo (may not work, as Google has acquired Gizmo)
 	* 9 - Google Talk

-	(Note that information about the phones and phoneTypes on your GV account can be obtained from the `client.settings.phones`, after fetching the settings.
-See `GV.Client.getSettings` below.)
+	(Note that information about the phones and phoneTypes on your GV account can be obtained with `client.getSettings()`.
+See below.)

 ##### 'sms'